🍄 Lawn Fungus & Disease Control in Ellicott City, MD

 Mow at Proper Height

-Mowing too short stresses grass and makes it more susceptible to disease.
-Maintain cool-season grasses at 2.5-3.5 inches in Howard County.
-During disease-prone summer months, raise mowing height to the upper end of this range.
-Also ensure mower blades are sharp—dull blades tear grass creating entry points for disease organisms.
+Maintain cool-season grass at 2.5-3.5 inches.
+During disease-prone summer months, raise to upper range.
+Keep mower blades sharp—dull blades tear grass creating entry points for disease.

 Balanced Fertility

-Both excessive nitrogen (promoting lush, disease-susceptible growth) and nitrogen deficiency (weakening grass) increase disease risk.
-Our balanced fertilization programs maintain moderate, steady growth that resists disease while avoiding the excessive growth that makes lawns vulnerable.
-Potassium in particular improves disease resistance.
+Both excessive nitrogen and deficiency increase disease risk.
+Our balanced programs maintain moderate, steady growth that resists disease.
+Potassium in particular improves resistance.

 How do I know if my lawn has a fungal disease?

-Common signs of fungal disease in Howard County lawns include circular or irregular brown patches that appear suddenly, grass blades with water-soaked appearance in early morning, visible white or gray fungal growth (mycelium) on grass during dewy mornings, distinctive patterns like smoke rings around affected areas, grass that pulls up easily in diseased spots, and discoloration that spreads rapidly despite adequate watering.
-Brown patch creates large circular areas, dollar spot produces small silver-dollar-sized tan spots, rust causes orange pustules on blades, and pythium shows greasy, slimy matted grass.
-If you notice any of these symptoms, contact us immediately for professional diagnosis—early treatment is critical for preventing spread and minimizing damage to your Ellicott City lawn.
+Common signs include circular or irregular brown patches appearing suddenly, grass with water-soaked appearance in early morning, visible white or gray fungal growth during dewy mornings, distinctive patterns like smoke rings, grass that pulls up easily, and discoloration spreading rapidly despite watering.
+If you notice these symptoms, contact us immediately—early treatment is critical for preventing spread.

-Can I treat lawn fungus with products from the garden center?
+Can I treat lawn fungus with garden center products?

 Will fungicide applications harm my pets or children?

 Modern turfgrass fungicides used by licensed professionals are very safe when applied according to label directions.
-We follow all MDA regulations and manufacturer guidelines for application rates, timing, and post-application restrictions.
-Most fungicides we use require keeping people and pets off treated areas only until the spray dries, typically 2-4 hours.
-Some products may recommend 24-hour restriction periods.
-We always provide specific instructions after each application regarding when it's safe to resume normal lawn use.
-The fungicides we apply break down relatively quickly in the environment and don't persist in soil or water.
-Many are similar to fungicides used on food crops.
-Our 39 years of safe, responsible pesticide application in Howard County demonstrates our commitment to protecting both your lawn and your family's well-being.
+Most require keeping people and pets off treated areas only until spray dries, typically 2-4 hours.
+We always provide specific instructions after each application.
+The fungicides break down relatively quickly and don't persist in soil or water.

 Why does my lawn keep getting fungal diseases every summer?